 Real feedback from supervisors who completed their OSHA 30 General Industry training with us.

-"Got my OSHA 30 GI card in about 4 weeks.
+"Got my OSHA 30 GI card within 2 weeks.
 Did it on my laptop between shifts.
 A lot more depth than the 10-hour — the study guide was very detailed and helpful throughout."

 "My employer required OSHA 30 GI for the supervisor role.
 Enrolled on a weekend, finished in about 10 days.
 Got the promotion — card was accepted without any issues."